 The first phase of the ceasefire between Israel and Iran began at six o'clock this morning Italian time , as announced by Donald Trump, which according to the US leader will lead to the "end of the war" in one day .
 Making the announcement, the tycoon spoke of what " will go down in history as the 12-day war " and congratulated the parties, assuring that the truce "will be unlimited".
 The tycoon has achieved "the unimaginable", says the White House.

-A 12-hour ceasefire that should lead to peace, but which has been mutually violated.
-Trump's social outburst, speaking on the phone with Netanyahu and announcing: "The truce is in effect, there will be no further attacks."
+A 12-hour ceasefire that should then lead to peace, but on which there have been mutual violations that have led to a social outburst by Trump.
+The US president, after speaking on the phone with Netanyahu, then announced: "The truce is in force, there will be no further attacks" .

 The live broadcast